rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> f1gd = FusionDigraph(og,ogdual,operator='o-max')
 >>> seq1 = f1gd.computeCopelandRanking()
 >>> print(seq1)
-['v1', 'v2', 'v3', 'v5', 'v4', 'v6', 'v7', 'v8']
+['v1', 'v4', 'v3', 'v2', 'v5', 'v6', 'v7', 'v8']

-Both *g* and *gdual* are oriented in increasing order of the keys of the vertices and we obtain by the *Copeland* ranking rule (see :ref:`Ranking-Tutorial-label` and the :py:func:`digraphs.Digraph.computeCopelandRanking` method) a complete linear ordering of the vertices in increasing vertices' keys (see Line 5 above).
+We obtain by the *Copeland* ranking rule (see :ref:`Ranking-Tutorial-label` and the :py:func:`digraphs.Digraph.computeCopelandRanking` method) a complete linear ordering of the vertices (see Line 5 above).

-We reverse now the orientation of the edges in *og* (see *-og* in Line 1 below) in order to generate, again by disjunctive fusion, the inversions that are produced by the permutation we are looking for.
+We reverse now the orientation of the edges in *og* (see *-og* in Line 1 below) in order to generate, again by disjunctive fusion, the *inversions* that are produced by the permutation we are looking for.
 Computing again a ranking with the *Copeland* rule, will show the correspondingly permuted list of vertices (see Line 4 below).

 >>> f2gd = FusionDigraph((-og),ogdual,operator='o-max')
 >>> seq2 = f2gd.computeCopelandRanking()
 >>> print(seq2)
-['v2', 'v3', 'v4', 'v8', 'v6', 'v1', 'v7', 'v5']
+['v4', 'v3', 'v2', 'v8', 'v6', 'v1', 'v7', 'v5']

-Vertex 'v1' is hence put at position 6, vertex 'v2' at position 1, ... etc. We generate these positions for all vertices and obtain thus the required permutation (see Line 5 below).
+Vertex 'v1' is put from position 1 to position 6, vertex 'v4' is put from position 2 to position 1, vertex 'v3' from position 3 to position 2, ... etc. We generate these positions for all vertices and obtain thus the required permutation (see Line 5 below).

 >>> permutation = [0 for j in range(g.order)]
 >>> for j in range(g.order):